Varrox/Quick-Add-Menu/README.md

 The callable needs to return an `Array[Node]` to work.

-The first element of the returned array will be the first node added, and nodes afterwards in the array will be children of that node.
+The first element of the returned array will be the node added to the selected node, and nodes afterwards in the array will be children of that new node.

 ```gdscript
 func add_custom_items(): ## Add custom items